Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Related Work

 \subsection{Thinking with Images}

-The “Thinking with Images” paradigm is pushing MLLMs beyond passive description toward interactive, iterative agents \cite{zhu2024intelligent}.
-Early work typically relied on predefined CoT formats and static toolsets (\textit{e.g.}, VisProg \cite{gupta2023visual} and ViperGPT \cite{suris2023vipergpt}) to prompt models to call fixed tools for specific vision tasks, but this design limits flexibility and generalization.
-To address this, METATOOL \cite{wang2024metatool} introduces meta-task augmentation to improve tool mastery and transfer, while PyVision \cite{zhao2025pyvision} enables dynamic Python code generation to invoke complex tools for more versatile reasoning.
-Pushing autonomy further, recent studies optimize tool use via reinforcement learning (RL) \cite{liu2025visual}.
-DeepEyes \cite{zheng2025deepeyes} performs end-to-end reinforcement learning with tool-oriented data selection and reward design; V-TOOLRL \cite{su2025openthinkimg} directly maximizes task success from tool-interaction feedback; and ReVPT \cite{zhou2025reinforced} adopts a two-stage scheme with multiple visualization tools to lift general capability.
+The “Thinking with Images” paradigm is pushing MLLMs beyond passive visual description toward interactive and iterative agents that can actively manipulate visual inputs and refine their reasoning processes \cite{zhu2024intelligent}.
+Early work typically relied on predefined CoT formats and static toolsets (\textit{e.g.}, VisProg \cite{gupta2023visual} and ViperGPT \cite{suris2023vipergpt}) to prompt models to invoke fixed tools for specific vision tasks.
+However, such designs often limit flexibility and generalization to unseen or complex scenarios.
+To address this limitation, METATOOL \cite{wang2024metatool} introduces meta-task augmentation to improve tool mastery and transferability.
+In contrast, PyVision \cite{zhao2025pyvision} enables dynamic Python code generation to flexibly invoke and compose complex tools for more versatile visual reasoning.
+Pushing autonomy further, recent studies optimize tool use through reinforcement learning (RL) \cite{liu2025visual}.
+DeepEyes \cite{zheng2025deepeyes} performs end-to-end RL with tool-oriented data selection and reward design, while DeepEyesV2 \cite{hong2025deepeyesv2} advances multimodal reasoning toward a more agentic paradigm, achieving state-of-the-art results on perception- and search-intensive tasks in RealX-Bench.
+Thyme \cite{zhang2025thyme} shifts the focus from static image perception to comprehensive reasoning by integrating temporal and logical context.
+V-TOOLRL \cite{su2025openthinkimg} directly maximizes task success based on tool-interaction feedback, and ReVPT \cite{zhou2025reinforced} adopts a two-stage scheme with multiple visualization tools to enhance general multimodal capabilities.
+Collectively, these methods demonstrate a transition from fixed tool pipelines toward adaptive visual agents that learn more effective tool-use strategies through interaction and feedback.
+Despite significant progress in numerous domains, exploration within the specialized field of image forgery detection remains nascent.
+To address this gap, we propose ForenAgent, a forensic agent based on a "Code-in-the-Loop" design.
+ForenAgent actively generates and iteratively optimizes low-level forensic analysis code, thereby achieving accurate detection of forged images.